 Interpreters or Captioners are provided for students with disabilities who require them in order to have effective access to classes.
 Technological alternatives may also be used when they provide effective access.
 Students should read the following procedures for interpreting and captioning services:

-Before borrowing equipment, the student will meet with the Director of Disabilities Services to determine the type of equipment needed and to discuss its use and care.
+Before borrowing equipment, the student will meet with one of the Directors of Disability Services to determine the type of equipment needed and to discuss its use and care.

-When checking out a device, the student will be asked to sign an "Items on Loan" form at Disabilities Services.
+When checking out a device, the student will be asked to sign an "Equipment Loan" form at Disability Services.
 Borrowed equipment must be turned in at the end of the quarter.
 Borrowed items must be returned in working order.
 Students are responsible for any damage due to improper use of the equipment.

-In some situations equipment can be borrowed for additional quarters per approval from Disabilities Services.Back to Top
+In some situations equipment can be borrowed for additional quarters per approval from Disability Services.Back to Top